juristr/fabiangosebrink.github.io/__output/2016-05-16-how-you-can-organise-gulp-in-your-applications/2016-05-16-how-you-can-organise-gulp-in-your-applications.md

 ### The default tasks

 Often I see that the default task is executing logic.
 It does something.
 And when the default task is doing something it&#8217;s most likely something like a main task.
-Like &#8220;build-all&#8221; or something?
+Like "build-all" or something?

 Let&#8217;s picture the situation you cloned a repository and you just want to get started.
 Thats all you want to do.
-First step: &#8220;Let me see what you have got for me&#8221;.
+First step: "Let me see what you have got for me".

 If you run `gulp` which executes the default task and something starts to run and I as a developer have NO IDEA what exactly runs there &#8211; that scares me.